mfeemster/keysharp/README.md

 		+ `TraySetIcon(A_KeysharpCorePath, "Keysharp_s.ico")`
 	+ To set a menu item to the same:
 		+ `parentMenu.SetIcon("Menu caption", A_KeysharpCorePath, "Keysharp_s.ico")`
+* New clipboard functions:
-* A new function `CopyImageToClipboard(filename [,options])` is supported which copies an image to the clipboard.
+	+ `CopyImageToClipboard(filename [,options])` is supported which copies an image to the clipboard.
 		+ Uses the same arguments as `LoadPicture()`.
 		+ This is a fully separate copy and does not share any handle, or perform any file locking with the original image being read.
+	+ `IsClipboardEmpty() => Boolean` returns whether the clipboard is truly empty.
 * When sending a string through `SendMessage()` using the `WM_COPYDATA` message type, the caller is no longer responsible for creating the special `COPYDATA` struct.
 	+ Instead, just pass `WM_COPYDATA (0x4A)` as the message type and the string as the `lparam`, and `SendMessage()` will handle it internally.
 * A new function `Collect()` which calls `GC.Collect()` to force a memory collection.